Look for these helpful signs & plaques along the Shawshank Trail!

 Ashland, OH 44805

-Drive by only as the bank has closed.
+Drive by only.
 We encourage photos taken from the outside of the building.

-The private bank was started by the Freer Brothers in 1874.
+This former private bank was started by the Freer Brothers in 1874.
 In 1917 the bank became known as The Farmers Bank.
 The vault's 13-ton door was delivered from Akron by a team of eight horses.
 To unload the door from the wagon, 100 pounds of bananas were used to grease the planks.
 The door hinges alone weighed three tons.
-In 1970 the Farmers Bank became known as the Huntington National Bank.

-"Maine National Bank", which is actually Huntington National Bank in Ashland, Ohio, is where Andy visits near the end of the movie.
+"Maine National Bank", which is actually the Crosby Advisory Group, LLC. in Ashland, Ohio, is where Andy visits near the end of the movie.
 Wearing a pin-stripped suit and well-shined shoes, he walks into the bank and says he's Randall Stevens, a name up until now had only existed on paper.
 He had come to close his accounts.
 The manager is checking his IDs as the teller prepares his check.

 He visits a dozen banks throughout the day leaving with Warden Norton's money in the sum of $370,000.
 Before Andy leaves, he hands the teller a letter for their outgoing mail.
 The letter was addressed to the Portland Daily Bugle where Andy had mailed the black ledger and files of Warden Norton, which would make breaking news the next day.
 The vault door, teller line and one of the offices upstairs were a part of this film.